-In mid-2020, there was a Semrush live that talks about SEO and how Google and other search engines view your site.
+In mid-2020, there was a live from semrush that talks exactly about SEO and how Google and other search engines view your website.
 I was able to learn several things from this live, so I wanted to highlight some special points in this article.- - - -

 Is there punishment for the Google Algorithm?

 At the Roundtable Live, we had former Google employee Pedro Dias who understand SEO a lot.
 He worked in the search quality sector and made such a manual punishment of giant websites that many fear.
 What can we learn from him?